sagemath/sagewiki_to_gh-2022-10-10/msri07/plans.md

    * Have a global variable nthreads

 Problems:
-   * That Python is not thread safe is a '''major source of misery'''.
+   * That Python is not thread safe means that many natural approaches to optimizing the SAGE libraries is not a good idea.
    * It's difficult to ''decide'' on how many threads to spawn at any given point.
    * (When) Should one use a thread pool?
-   * If we try to do too much, this will be really hard.
-   * If we make a couple of very clear constraints and rules, this will be doable, but maybe frustrating.
-Possibilities:
-        * pthreads can '''only''' be used as follows:{{{
+   * Self-imposed constraint: pthreads can '''only''' be used as follows:{{{
     ... arbitrary sagex code ...
     # atomic threaded c-level function call that gets no PyObject*'s and makes no Python/C API calls
-    # called with explicit input that gives the max number of threads it can spawn.
+    # called with explicit input that gives the max number of threads it is allowed to spawn (-1 = any number)
     ... arbitrary sagex code ...
 }}}
         * This will be used to speed up mostly arithmetic-type stuff when creating threads doesn't dominate runtime.